SanjoSolutions/MoneyMakingAssistant/README.md

-# Commodities Buyer and Seller
+# Money Making Assistant

-An add-on for buying and selling commodities in the auction house.
-This can help players to increase their efficiency.
+An add-on that assists you in making money in-game.

 ## Features